Will the U.S. dollar's rally continue ahead of next week's FOMC meeting?

 - University of Michigan Consumer Sentiment Index

 The Dollar Index has risen slightly to 92.9, indicating a strong advance by the U.S. dollar.
-The Australian dollar, which had been rebounding recently, fell under pressure from the U.S. dollar’s strength, dropping from 0.734 to 0.727.On the daily chart, the pair is falling as it is clearly capped by the 20-day moving average, so we need to closely monitor whether yesterday’s decline will continue.
-The AUD/JPY pair fell slightly yesterday but has recovered during today’s Asian trading session and is currently trading around 80.06.
+The Australian dollar, which had been rebounding recently, fell under pressure from the U.S. dollar’s strength, dropping from 0.734 to 0.727.On the daily chart, the AUD/USD is falling as it is being neatly capped by the 20-day moving average (20MA), so this is a phase where we need to carefully monitor whether yesterday’s decline will continue.
+Although the AUD/JPY fell slightly yesterday, it has recovered during today’s Asian trading session and is currently trading around 80.06.